top of page

 ALAN LEUNG

-Started running in January 2024, like many others, to lose weight.
-The first two months was a struggle but once I saw and felt running became easier, it became enjoyable and now, it’s all I think about.
-Never in my life I took running seriously, now in my mid 30s, running is life.
-I would encourage my friends, co workers, even my wife to run and all the benefits of it.
-Now in year 2025, I have signed up for my second marathon, this time more prepared than the first.
-Additionally, signed up for others runs in support of my wife and friends.
-Running is important to me as it not only help me lose weight, but connect me with other like minded people.
+I started running in January 2024, like many others, to lose weight.
+The first two months were a struggle, but once I saw and felt running become easier, it became enjoyable.
+And now, it’s all I think about.
+Never in my life did I take running seriously.
+Now in my mid 30s, running is life.
+I encourage my friends, coworkers, and even my wife to run, with all the benefits of it.
+This year, I've signed up for my second marathon, this time more prepared than the first.
+Additionally, I've signed up for others runs in support of my wife and friends.
+Running is important to me as it not only helped me lose weight, but also connected me with other like-minded people.
 Hopefully my influence will start new hobbies for the amazing people around me.

 DANIEL LARIOS

-Long story short, I’m a runner for 5 years and ran 15+ half marathons since 2021, 4 full marathons and the Seattle Marathon as my first one in 2022.
-Running is a sport to challenge somebody else, but gives good mental clarity when you’re out there for a run whether yourself or with a group.
+Long story short, I’ve been a runner for 5 years and have run 15+ half marathons since 2021, as well as 4 full marathons, with the Seattle Marathon as my first full in 2022.
+Running is a sport to challenge somebody else, but gives good mental clarity when you’re out there for a run, whether by yourself or with a group.

 STEFFI FUCHS

-I started running 25 years ago,just running for fun, I didn't care how far or how fast I was running.
-15 years ago I run my first 5K and learned Runners High is a real thing!!!
-Many 5K and 10K later, I run my first Half marathon in Leavenworth.
-And in 2021 I crossed the finish line at my first marathon in Chicago.
-I have run the New York marathon, Berlin and last year I run the Boston Marathon and our local favorite one rhe Jack & Jull.
+I started running 25 years ago.
+Just running for fun, I didn't care how far or how fast I was running.
+Fifteen years ago I ran my first 5K and learned Runners High is a real thing!
+Many 5Ks and 10Ks later, I ran my first half marathon in Leavenworth.
+And in 2021 I crossed the finish line at my first full marathon in Chicago.
+I have run the New York Marathon and Berlin, and last year I ran the Boston Marathon and our local favorite one the Jack & Jill.

 STEPHANIE DUNLAP